gritzko/swarm/README.md

 directive @weak on FIELD
 ```

 Adds more control to data flow management.
-By default Swarm tries to fetch a node from the server if no presented in the local cache.
+By default, Swarm tries to fetch a node from the server if no presented in the local cache.
 So, _query_ or _subscription_ can block an application if there is no open connection.
 This directive tells the runtime to call back with `null`(don't wait for the server response) if the node is not presented in the local cache yet.
 Useful for offline work.

 ```graphql